yesokcool/LaissezAutomations/FFXIV ACT Chat Log Extractor/README.md

 # FFXIV ACT Chat Log Extractor

-This Ruby script will take an ACT (Advanced Combat Tracker) `.log` file you point it to and will extract the chat channels that players use to communicate.
+This Ruby script will take an ACT (Advanced Combat Tracker) `.log` file you point it to and will extract from the specific chat channels that players use to communicate.
 It will ignore everything else such as battle logs.

 The contents will be stored in a new file called `ExtractedLog.txt` in the same directory as the `extractor.rb` file.